Two cases of severe animal abuse under investigation in the QC, one dog dies from injuries

 making animal abuse and neglect a felony will result in stronger punishment against the people who hurt Emmanuel.

 "It has been imperative today to know that we have that new federal law that has backing in a case like this.,” Dougall said.

 The Preventing Animal Cruelty and Torture Act prohibits extreme acts of cruelty when they occur in interstate commerce or on federal property.
 If the people responsible are caught, Dougall is hopeful the law could be used and if so, it could be the first case tried under the federal law in the Quad Cities.

 "A law like that really changes things, accountability,” she said.
 “I think that it gives everyone hope that cases like Emmanuel’s deserve justice and hopefully we will get it."

-In Moline, staff at the Quad Cities Animal Welfare Center are helping care for a second abused animal brought in over the weekend.
+are helping care for a second abused animal brought in over the weekend.
 Angel, according to a shelter staff member, was found by “two young girls” who rescued the Pitbull mix after watching a man hang the dog two feet off the ground and kick it repeatedly.
 Angel is doing well after receiving medical treatment and is expected to survive.